Graph Theory Lecture 2:

 One useful method -- expanding "local" isomorphisms.

-- Things adjacent to $A$ need to map to things adjacent to $B$
+- Things adjacent to A need to map to things adjacent to B

 - Continue expanding what we know of bijection